Last Updated on June 3, 2023 by Teemu Suomala

 Plus, the Myrtlewood has some interesting grain patterns that stand out while performing onstage.
 It is a gorgeous guitar that will get a lot of love!

 If you are looking to take your fingerpicking to the next level, you owe it to yourself to get a Breedlove ECO Pursuit Exotic S Concert CE.
-When choosing the best acoustic guitars that suit fingerstyle playing, this Breedlove is absolutely one of the best picks!
+When choosing the right guitar that suit fingerstyle playing, this Breedlove is absolutely one of the best picks!

 Pros: